WitnessDevelops/Vexen-OpenSource/README.md

 # Vexen-OpenSource
- Vexen is a FREE open source bot ready for use by any server.
+ Vexen is a FREE open source bot that is in the works.
+ Find a bug?
+Contact a developer via DM with details on the issue!

  # ChangeLog
 - Created 3/10/2020

-# Creators
+# Developers
 Developed By:
 @WitnessDevelops
 @Sxmurai